Donors secure $100M to benefit minorities on climate change

 “Instead of surviving off of pennies on the dollar and still doing some amazing work, these groups really could thrive off of 30 cents off of the dollar,” he said.
 “Imagine what they could do, how effective they could be if we were spending hundreds of millions of dollars instead of just playing defense the prior four years.
 We really could move the ball forward and build a base that is stronger by making the distribution of funds and resources more equitable.”

-One donor, the ClimateWorks Foundation, is expected to sign the full pledge Tuesday.
-Another, the Energy Foundation, will commit to the transparency portion of the pledge.
+ClimateWorks Foundation, Heising-Simons Foundation and Energy Foundation all commited to the transparency portion of the pledge on Tuesday.

 Lois DeBacker, managing director of The Kresge Foundation’s Environment Program, says the responses often depend on the donors’ strategies.